jemcclafferty/Phasing_Ptalamancanum/README.md

 Raw sequence data are publicly available in the NCBI SRA under BioProject **PRJNA1255750**.

-In this repo, you’ll find:
+Within this repo, you’ll find:
 * Voucher details for the samples in this study
 * Multiple sequence alignments for both target-only and target-plus-flanking regions, generated with GoFlag references, HybPiper, and HybPhaser
 * Gene trees derived from these alignments